 Figure Footnotes: 1.
 For available pathways in the 40BSAF-GREET 2024 model, carbon intensity reduction (GHG 100-year reduction) is calculated using sample inputs unless otherwise noted.
 Note that these sample model values are illustrative only and meant to be modified by users to calculate lifecycle carbon emissions associated with their projects.
 For pathways in this table that are currently unavailable in 40BSAF-GREET (FT and PtL), carbon intensity reduction is calculated based on other publicly available models and literature; 2.
-Consistent with carbon emission reduction strategies provided in 40B guidance and 40BSAF-GREET, across all available pathways, the high-end of CI reduction assumes use of renewable electricity credits (RECs) to reduce grid-related emissions, use of landfill gas-derived renewable natural gas with a counterfactual of flaring in place of fossil natural gas, and use of 45V modeled H2 CI (3 kg CO2e/kg H2) in place of fossil H2: 3.
-HEFA production capacity is not broken out by inclusion of CCS; 4.
+Consistent with carbon emission reduction strategies provided in 40B guidance and 40BSAF-GREET, across all available pathways, the high-end of CI reduction assumes use of renewable electricity credits (RECs) to reduce grid-related emissions, use of landfill gas-derived renewable natural gas with a counterfactual of flaring in place of fossil natural gas, and use of 45V modeled H_2 with the sample 45V modeled H_2 CI (3 kg CO_2 e/kg H_2) in place of fossil H_2 : 3.
+HEFA production capacity is not broken out by feedstock and AtJ production capacity is not broken out by inclusion of CCS; 4.
 The methodology for ARL determinations is available in Appendix 5; 5.
 The high-end of CI reduction for AtJ pathways assumes use of landfill-gas derived renewable natural gas in place of fossil natural gas for ethanol production, in addition to the SAF production assumptions listed in Figure Footnote 2; 6.
-AtJ + CCS assumes 285,000 metric tons of CO2 captured and stored as part of the ethanol production process; 7.
-FT is not an available pathway in 40BSAF-GREET, although FT with certain biomass feedstocks could result in 100% carbon intensity reduction depending on inputs and assumptions including but not limited to the biogenic CO2 source and electricity source for clean H2 production.
+AtJ + CCS assumes 285,000 metric tons of CO_2 captured and stored as part of the ethanol production process; 7.
+FT is not an available pathway in 40BSAF-GREET, although FT with certain biomass feedstocks could result in 100% carbon intensity reduction depending on inputs and assumptions including but not limited to the biogenic CO_2 source and electricity source for clean H_2 production.

-Data Sources: 40BSAF GREET 2024, accessed October 2024,37 Other publicly available models and literature on carbon accounting
+Data Sources: 40BSAF GREET 2024, accessed October 2024;37 Other publicly available models and literature on carbon accounting